 - Visit local job fairs and college open days

-- Search for apprenticeships via your local FE college; many have dedicated apprenticeship portals, like.
-Abingdon and Witney, Activate Apprenticeships and Aylesbury College
+- Search for apprenticeships via your local FE college; many have dedicated apprenticeship portals, like Abingdon and Witney, Activate Apprenticeships and Bucks College Group

-- Apply via local training providers like the Oxford Energy Academy, Ace and others.
-They provide the training and learning aspect of an apprenticeship, but also support young people to apply.
+- Apply via local training providers - they provide the training and learning aspect of an apprenticeship, but also support young people to apply.

 More support to apply